ESSAY: Gabori's Dibirdibi Country 2012

 In the late 1940s, however, severe drought and high tides affected lowlying Bentinck Island and soon the entire population was moved to Mornington Island.
 As a minority in the Lardil community on Mornington Island, the Kaiadilt were often excluded or forgotten during the various painting and art movements that occurred there.
 Gabori’s tenacity and seniority established a space for the women of her tiny community to paint and gave them a voice through art.

-Mrs Gabori began painting as an octogenarian in 2005 at Mornington Island Art Centre.
-Her immediate love of paint — the full spectrum of colour offered to her — triggered an outpouring of energy; her confident paintings of Country quickly gaining her the recognition of the art world.
+Sally Gabori began painting as an octogenarian in 2005 at Mornington Island Art Centre.
+Her immediate love of paint — the full spectrum of colour offered to her — triggered an outpouring of energy; her confident paintings of country quickly gaining her the recognition of the art world.
 While her works were and still are largely seen as abstraction, they are highly idiosyncratic mind-mapped landscapes, in which layers of understanding of her place are loosely transcribed.
-A closer look reveals how country, colour and the mind’s eye combine to impart an intimate sense of who she is and where she is from.
+A closer look reveals how country, colour and the mind’s eye combine to impart an intimate sense of who Sally Gabori is and where she is from.

-The focus of this work is Gabori’s favourite location, and the land, songs and narratives associated with Dibirdibi (the Rock Cod ancestor) that Gabori maintained along with her husband, Dibirdibi (Pat Gabori), before moving to Mornington Island.
-Over a decade of painting, Gabori’s works have gradually become more restrained.
-The Gallery’s earlier large-scale work by Gabori, also titled Dibirdibi Country 2008, is a complex and vibrant painting; no less than six clashing and complementary colours intertwine to depict the rockwalled fish traps and sea country of Dibirdibi.
+The focus of this work is Gabori’s favourite location, and the land, songs and narratives associated with Dibirdibi (the Rock Cod ancestor) that Gabori maintained along with her husband Dibirdibi (Pat Gabori), before moving to Mornington Island.
+Now a nonagenarian, Gabori’s paintings have gradually become more restrained.
+The Gallery’s earlier large-scale work by Gabori, Dibirdibi Country 2008, is a complex and vibrant painting; no less than six clashing and complementary colours intertwine to depict the rock-walled fish traps and sea country of Dibirdibi.
 Yet this work, painted just four years later, uses only two colours — a dark navy blue and white — to mark the physical, metaphysical and cultural landscape of the area’s saltpans.
-Gabori once stated, ‘This is the big saltpan on my husband’s country on Bentinck Island’.
+Gabori has stated, ‘This is the big saltpan on my husband’s country on Bentinck Island’.

 Metadata, copyright and sharing information